Struggling to find practical, stylish velcro clothes for yourself or an aging parent or senior loved one?

 There’s now more than enough Velcro clothing to accommodate everyone’s personal style.
 Some seniors have existing articles of clothing modified to include a Velcro closure.
-This means that seniors don’t necessarily have to change their style because of a certain condition.
+This means seniors don’t necessarily have to change their style because of a certain condition.

 How Does Velcro Clothing Make Life Easier for Caregivers of the Elderly?

 Seniors aren’t the only people who benefit from Velcro clothing.
 It makes the job a lot easier for the caregiver as well.
-Fast and simple closures mean that less time can be spent on getting dressed.
+Fast and simple closures mean less time can be spent on getting dressed.